bytebase/bytebase.com-old/content/docs/en/get-started/quick-start.md

 4. Choose **Transfer DB** to transfer in the two `Employee` databases from Test and Prod environment.
 They’re in the default project since they have not been transferred into any specific project yet.

-Now you are ready to manage these two `employee` databases in your project.Your next task is to add a column named `nickname` to the `employee` table.
+Now you are ready to manage these two `employee` databases in your project.
+Your next task is to add a column named `nickname` to the `employee` table.

 #### 3.2 Create an SQL issue to alter schema